dofl/PiCam/README.md

 sudo screen sh storageController.sh sudo screen python picam.py
 ```
-And ALT-D yourself out of the screen shell and see the images come in on your NAS
+And ALT-D yourself out of the screen shell and see the images come in on your NAS.
+If something went wrong or you don't see any images, check the picam.log file.